South East Coast of America Station: History

 The station was separated from the Pacific Station in 1838 in order to combat the slave trade in Brazil.
 In its early years it was often referred to as the "Brazils and River Plate Station".
 In the mid-1840s Rear Admiral Samuel Inglefield took decisive action to keep the Paraná River open so ensuring continuity of trade during the Uruguayan Civil War.

 The station suffered significant ship reductions between 1869 and 1874.
 From 1870 it was commanded by a captain, designated the "senior officer", and comprised just three gunboats although it had responsibility for the Western Atlantic from Brazil South.
 The squadron's only permanent base was a coal station at Stanley on the Falkland Islands.
 It was disbanded altogether in 1905.
-Its area of operation, along with that of the Pacific Station, was ultimately absorbed into that of the North America and West Indies Station, with its main base at the Royal Naval Dockyard, Bermuda, which was redesignated the America and West Indies Station.
+Its area of operation, along with that of the Pacific Station, was ultimately absorbed, in 1928, into that of the North America and West Indies Station, with its main base at the Royal Naval Dockyard in the Imperial fortress colony of Bermuda, which was redesignated the America and West Indies Station.